QISS-HZB/QuaCCAToo/README.md

 - Properly _document everything_ in details following the `numpy` [docstring format](https://numpydoc.readthedocs.io/en/latest/format.html#docstring-standard).
 - Test your branch by running notebooks Ex01 and Ex02.
 Before making the pull request, _clear the outputs_.
 - Use _US-English_, not British-English.
 Eg: analyze instead of analyse, color instead of colour, center instead of centre.

+## Documentation
+The current documentation is available at https://qiss-hzb.github.io/QuaCCAToo/